#[contract]Expand description

 §&self

-&self is a read-only state of the contract and generates two fields, both of which are read-only:
+&self is a read-only state of the contract and generates three fields, all of which are

 #[repr(C)]